Marketing to Doctors, Part 4: Lead Generation

 One of the neat things about marketing to doctors is that it’s almost always a small enough audience that it’s practical to actually go out and purchase a list of all the doctors that fit your criteria.

-There are a number of sources for this information including both specialty list brokers like SK&A or MMS and general list brokers like Caldwell or ExactData.
-Not surprisingly, specialty list brokers charge much more for their information and typically do a better job of keeping it clean and up-to-date.
+There are a number of sources for this information, including both specialty list brokers like IQVIA or MMS and general list brokers like Caldwell or ExactData.
+Not surprisingly, specialty list brokers charge much more for their information and typically do a better job of keeping it clean and up to date.
 How important this is depends on what you do with it.

-Wondering if you should pay a big premium for the list of doctors that you want to target?
+Wondering whether you should pay a high premium for the list of doctors you want to target?
 We’ll be sending out some original research on this very subject… but only if you sign up for the eBook that collects all of these blog posts.

 “Okay, I bought my list, I’m ready to send out my email blast, right?”